WebAssembly/stack-switching/proposals/bag-o-stacks/Explainer.md

 The consumer of a generator/consumer pair is typically represented as a `for` loop in high level languages.
 However, we need to go 'under the covers' a little in order to realize our example.

-In WebAssembly, our `addAllElements` function creates the generator -- using the `switch.call` instruction -- and employs a loop that repeatedly switches to it until the generator reports that there are no more elements.
+In WebAssembly, our `addAllElements` function creates the generator -- using the `stack.new_switch` instruction -- and employs a loop that repeatedly switches to it until the generator reports that there are no more elements.
 The code takes the form:

 ```wasm
 (func $addAllElements (param $count i32) (param $els i32) (result i32)